duncombe/wikis/Development-of-Test-Themes.md

 <a name="scenario3A"/>
 ###Scenario 3A: Assessing Seabird Vulnerability in the Bering Sea
 As of July 11, 2014, this scenario has been taken about as far as it can reasonably go.
 Python notebooks should be submitted for pull requests ASAP.
+Corresponding Python notebook can be found [here.](http://nbviewer.ipython.org/github/ioos/system-test/tree/master/Theme_3_Species_Protection_and_Marine_Habitat_Conservation/Scenario_3A_Assessing_Seabird_Vulnerability_in_the_Bering_Sea/)

 The climate is changing in the Bering Sea and Aleutian Islands region.
 Residents, stakeholders, scientists, and natural resource managers are all concerned about the impacts of future climate change on important species, systems and habitats.
 But projections of future climate are uncertain, and different approaches have different strengths and limitations.
 With variation in projections, and with different impacts depending on species and systems of concern, how can stakeholders and managers realistically anticipate and plan for the impacts of climate change?